 Agency managers (FDOT districts or local agencies) shall conduct an initial project risk assessment early in the project planning cycle.
 The initial project risk assessment will use the Project Risk Assessment and Regulatory Compliance Checklist (FDOT Form 750-040-05) to determine the level of risk associated with the project.
 The results of the initial project risk assessment will provide input into the project prioritization process.
 If the project is selected for implementation through the project prioritization process, the project will be recommended for inclusion in FDOT's Five-Year Work Program.
 Depending on the risk assessment results, the project budget shall be adjusted, as needed, to ensure adequate funding for SE activities through preliminary design, final design, implementation, and verification.
-For high risk projects, the SE process may require additional funds and time to complete the project.
-Typically, 15 percent of the total project cost should be budgeted for completing SE on high risk projects, but the actual amount may be less depending on the project risks and the SE activities selected to manage specific risks.
-The process to utilize during ITS project planning for conformity to this procedure is depicted in Figure 5.
+For high-risk projects, the SE process may require additional funds and time to complete the project.
+Typically, 15 percent of the total project cost should be budgeted for completing SE on high-risk projects, but the actual amount may be less depending on the project risks and the SE activities selected to manage specific risks.
+The process to utilize during ITS project planning for conformity to this procedure is depicted in Figure 4.
+See FDOT's Work Program Instructions, Part IV, Chapter 6, Section N, for programming requirements for federally funded projects.

-Figure 5: Steps Involved in ITS Project Planning
+Figure 4: Steps Involved in ITS Project Planning